oleghnidets/OHMySQL/README.md

 - If you found a bug, have suggestions or need help, please, open an issue.
 - If you need help, write me oleg.oleksan@gmail.com.
 - If you want to contribute, submit a pull request.
-- If you want to donate I would be thankful ;]
+- Make me feel happier ;]

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CVFAEEZJ9DJ3L)

 ## License

-The MIT License (MIT)
+OHMySQL is released under the MIT license.
+See [LICENSE](LICENSE) for details.